 Let’s say a meeting runs late on a Monday night, forcing you to skip the group cycling class you’ve come to love.
 Rather than skipping exercise for the day, set up an alternative.
 Is there another class later that night?
 If not, is there something else you’d enjoy doing at the club, such as riding a stationary bike or walking on a treadmill?
 Or if you don’t feel like going to the health club at such a late hour, is there something you can do at home, say, exercising in front of a 10-minute video or taking your dog for an evening walk?

 On the other hand, if you’ve had advance warning and know you’re going to miss that 6 p.m. class before the day even starts, build more activity into your day.
 Walk for 20 minutes at lunch, take two-minute breaks throughout the day to do jumping jacks or squats and push-ups, or wake up 15 minutes earlier and go for a quick walk.

-If you’re serious about getting into shape, you’ll want to adopt a formal periodization program that includes a strategic ebb and flow of intensity (see “Periodization” in the December 2005 online archive).
+If you’re serious about getting into shape, you’ll want to adopt a formal periodization program that includes a strategic ebb and flow of intensity (see “Periodization”).

 Worried about losing any gains you’ve made?
 Don’t be.
 As Schoenfeld explains, it takes about 10 to 14 days of “detraining” before physical achievements start to slip away.
 The workout habits you’ve acquired won’t disappear overnight, either.
 If anything, the days off might recharge your zest for a healthy lifestyle, and when you do resume your exercise program, you’ll be even more jazzed to continue.
 Just don’t let your timeout endure beyond a few days; otherwise, it might be tough returning to your routine.